1001bit/OnlineCanvasGames/README.md

 1. To get started with **Online Canvas Games**, ensure you have Docker installed on your machine.
 2. Clone the repository and navigate to the project directory.
 3. Create your own `.env` in the root directory based on the `.env.example`

-## Running and building the Application

-1. To build the entire application, use `docker compose build`
+4. To build the entire application, use `docker compose build`
-2. To run, use `docker compose up`
+5. To run, use `docker compose up`

+## Microservices

+- **gateway**:
+  - Manages API endpoints and web page serving
+  - Handles user authorization
+  - Routes requests to appropriate microservices

+- **games**:
+  - Implements game logic
+  - Handles WebSocket connections for real-time gameplay
+  - Manages game data and state

+- **user**:
+  - Manages user authentication
+  - Stores and retrieves user profile data

+- **storage**:
+  - Manages static assets and file storage
+  - Handles image retrievals
+  - Compiles TypeScript to JavaScript

 ## Contributing